On the behavior of the DFA and DCCA in trend-stationary processes: Stationarity results and the theoretical counterpart of

-The hypothesis on Theorem \ref{thm:convDCCA} are very mild but they may still be difficult to verify in some specific contexts.
-Proposition \ref{lem:cond} present far simpler sufficient conditions for the hypothesis of Theorem \ref{thm:convDCCA} to hold. \begin{prop} Suppose that, for $k_1,k_2= 1,2$ and any $p,q,\tau >0$ fixed,
+{In order to derive the limit in probability of $F_{k, DFA}^2(m)$, $F_{ DCCA}(m)$ and $\rho_{DCCA}(m)$, as $n\to\infty$, Theorem \ref{thm:convDCCA} requires that $\gamma_{k,\mbox{ DFA}}(h) \to 0$ and $\gamma_{\mbox{ DCCA}}(h) \to 0$, as $h\to \infty$.
+These conditions are very mild, but can still be difficult to verify in some specific contexts.
+Proposition \ref{lem:cond} presents sufficient conditions for the hypothesis of Theorem \ref{thm:convDCCA} to hold.
+These conditions are related to the behavior of the cross-covariance and joint cumulants of the original time series, often much simpler to verify}. \begin{prop} Suppose that, for $k_1,k_2\in\{ 1,2\}$ and any $p,q,\tau >0$ fixed,